ic-home icon Design resourcesSVG vs. PNG: What’s the difference?

 These two popular image file types serve different purposes, and understanding what sets them apart can help you make the best choice for your needs.
 Whether it’s scalability, detail, or performance, both formats have their strengths — and knowing when to use each can make a big difference.

 In this article, we’ll break down the differences between SVG and PNG, exploring when to use one over the other.
+We’ll also look at where EPS and AI fit in, so you can choose the right format for your next project with a little more confidence.
 Let’s clear up the confusion and help you choose the right format for your next project.

 Jumpstart your ideas with Linearity Curve